Legs may swell for numerous reasons. Some of the possible diagnoses are listed in this leaflet.

 You should see your GP urgently if you:

 - Think you might have a deep vein thrombosis (DVT).
 This might be the case if one calf is warm, swollen, red and tender.
 You might have swelling in the foot of that leg.
 A DVT is more likely if you are not very active - due to being in a wheelchair, for example, or after an operation or illness.
-It is also slightly more likely if you have recently been on a long flight.
+It is also slightly more likely if you have recently been on a long flight or if you use a combined hormonal contraceptive in the form of a pill, patch or vaginal ring.

 - Feel out of breath.